Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 ![](./images/Firewall.png)
 <br/>

 Click on "Create" to create the virtual machine.
-Google will not bring up your virtual machine.
+Google will now bring up your virtual machine.
 You can take a break now.

 ---